dbuzinski/dewey/README.md

 For an example, put the `train.py` file in this repo's `examples` folder in your current directory, and run the command `dwy`.

 ## Todos:
-* install plugin deps on use (torch, tf, etc.)
+* tf checkpoint plugin
+* improve tf plugin validation design / implementation
+* more dynamic loss reporting (different batch sizes)
-* plugin deps on other plugins
+* plugin deps on other plugins (install once)
-* tensorflow plugin
-* keras plugin
-* doc
 * test
 * optimize code
+* doc
 * distributed training
 * better support multi-model workflows